Luxembourg Armed Forces

 The Luxembourg Armed Forces (Lëtzebuerger Arméi; Armée luxembourgeoise) are the national military force of Luxembourg.
 The army has been a fully volunteer military since 1967.
 As of 2024, it has 1,197 personnel.

 The army is under civilian control, with the grand duke as commander-in-chief.
 The minister for defence, currently Yuriko Backes, oversees army operations.
 The professional head of the army is the Chief of Defence, who answers to the minister and holds the rank of general.
-Current office holder is general Steve Thull.
+The current office holder is General Steve Thull.

 Luxembourg has provided military personnel for UN, NATO and EU peacekeeping missions since 1992.
 It has been a member of Eurocorps since 1994.

 History

 Militia (1817–1841)

 On 8 January 1817, William I, Grand Duke of Luxembourg, published a constitutional law governing the organization of a militia, the main provisions of which were to remain in force until the militia was abolished in 1881.
 The law fixed the militia's strength at 3,000 men.
 Until 1840, Luxembourg's militiamen served in units of the Royal Netherlands Army.
 Enlisted men served for five years: the first year consisted of active service, but during each of the subsequent four years of service they were mobilised only three times per year.